Estimated reading time: 6 minutes

 Though AI rules the industry this decade, we must do the leg work to increase our knowledge.

 E-learning is not without its disadvantages.
-One potential issue is attention span, as learners may become distracted or lose focus during longer courses.
+One potential issue is attention span, as learners become distracted or lose focus during longer courses.

-To combat this – e-learning platforms can use audio or podcasts to break up knowledge content and keep learners engaged.
+To combat this, e-learning platforms can use audio or podcasts to break up knowledge content and keep learners engaged.

 Mobile modules and apps are necessary for modern learners who prefer to learn while on the go.

-Importance of choosing the right learning method
+Importance of choosing the right studying method

 Both traditional and microlearning have their benefits and drawbacks.